 Trying to send an SMS to a friend can be a frustrating experience, and children who haven’t learned to laugh at their mistakes may be deeply hurt when their funny writing mistakes circulate around the school.

-Dyxlexia and Stress
+Dyslexia and Stress

 Fear of being laughed at and fear of failure can increase stress.
 Stress causes those with dyslexia to forget more words and make more mistakes.
 If it’s possible to establish over time that their class at school, youth group, or sports team is a safe place this helps to diminish stress and thus decrease unnecessary mistakes.

 If on the other hand, these social constructions are obviously not safe the child may be picked on or the brunt of jokes.
 Sometimes kids can be ruthlessly cruel.
-Quitting a sport or the girl scouts is one thing, but when bad experiences at school are the issue teachers and parents need to step in and help.
+Quitting a sport or the Girl Scouts is one thing, but when bad experiences at school are the issue teachers and parents need to step in and help.

 Dyslexia and Being Misunderstood by Teachers

 Teachers need to be aware of practices that embarrass children.
-Children who are constantly embarrassed by teachers feel they want to crawl in a hole and hide or be disrespectful.
+Children who are constantly embarrassed by teachers feel they want to crawl into a hole and hide or be disrespectful.
 The teacher may be completely unaware they are embarrassing a child or part of the problem.

 Some kids are outright disrespectful, and others may only daydream about what they would like to say and do to a particular teacher.
 Either way, if the child already feels labeled subpar by their teacher they may feel making decent friends is hopeless and quit trying.

 Being humiliated takes loads of emotional energy whether it’s from a teacher or a peer.
 It also dictates the behavior of the humiliated child.
-Fight or flight instincts kick in.
+Fight-or-flight instincts kick in.
 Some kids have it out right then and there while other kids run and hide.
 The school bathroom is a common refuge for kids who release pent-up emotions in tears.

 Spending all this emotional energy exhausts the child causing them to make more mistakes, and it’s nearly impossible to make positive connections with peers when in this state unless the child already has a best friend with a shoulder to cry on.